hduss/youtube-s-thief/README.md

 ## Prerequisites
     1 - Create an api key for youtube-api, follow this tutorial :
-    2 - Add your token in a file client_secrets.json in credentials folder 3 - launch "python main.py"
+    2 - Add your token in a file client_secrets.json in credentials folder 3 - Launch "python main.py"
-    4- select your profile from youtube to authenticate and a file named token.pickle will be created in the credentials folder for future use
+    4 - Select your profile from youtube to authenticate 5 - A file named token.pickle will be created in the credentials folder for future use

 ## How it works
     python main.py --help to have all commands